Updated: May 16, 2024

 The Challenge of IEN Onboarding

 Internationally Educated Nurses (IENs) represent a vital resource for Canada's healthcare system, helping to address workforce shortages and bring diverse perspectives to patient care.
-However, the journey from recruitment to full integration can be fraught with hurdles, leading to delays and frustration for both IENs and the hiring organisations.
+In 2023, the Canadian Nurses Association (CNA) reported that IENs are crucial to mitigating the ongoing nursing shortage across the country.
+According to a 2023 report by the Canadian Institute for Health Information (CIHI), 48,349 more health professionals were employed in Canada in 2022 than in the previous year, with internationally educated health professionals comprising a significant portion of this growth, highlighting their increasing importance.
+However, the journey from recruitment to full integration can be fraught with hurdles, leading to delays and frustration for both IENs and the hiring organizations.
 A streamlined onboarding process is not just an administrative nicety; it's crucial for retention, patient safety, and operational efficiency.
+The College of Nurses of Ontario (CNO), for example, continually works to optimize its registration process for IENs, highlighting the need for efficient pathways.

 Key Pillars for Successful IEN Onboarding